 - What is the cost, and what does it include?

 - Do they understand the role of digital asset management in a collections environment?

-While it is an important consideration, price should not be the only—or most heavily-weighted—factor.
-Things like ease of use, integration with your current systems, access to support and training, and how the product will help your organization overall are just as important to keep in mind.
+While it’s an important consideration, price should not be the only factor, or even the most weighted one.
+Other factors that are just as important to keep in mind are: ease of use, integration with your current systems, access to support and training, and how the DAMS will benefit your organization overall.

 Collections and Digital Asset Management—All in One Place

-When you choose TMS Media Studio as your Digital Asset Management Software, you can:
+When you choose TMS Media Studio as your museum’s DAMS, you can: